Knee Arthroscopy

 When is a diagnostic knee arthroscopy recommended?

-Diagnostic knee arthroscopy is usually performed when patients have persistent knee pain or other symptoms that cannot be fully explained by imaging tests.
+Diagnostic knee arthroscopy is usually performed when you have persistent knee pain or other symptoms that cannot be fully explained by imaging tests.
 It is particularly useful for identifying cartilage damage, ligament injuries, or inflammatory conditions like arthritis.
 In some cases, knee arthroscopy can help confirm or rule out specific conditions such as meniscus tears or ACL (anterior cruciate ligament) injuries.

 What does a knee arthroscopy involve?

 If necessary, small surgical instruments may be inserted through additional incisions to carry out treatments during the same procedure.
-A torn cartilage can be trimmed, or loose bone fragments can be removed.
+For example, torn cartilage can be trimmed, or loose bone fragments can be removed.
 Once the diagnostic or treatment work is complete, the instruments are removed, and the small incisions are closed with stitches or adhesive strips.

-What are the potential risks and complications of a knee arthroscopy?
+What are the potential risks and complications?

 Knee arthroscopy recovery